|Arlington, Texas, United States|

 (projects i'm following)

-Posted by Chowgene Koay about 7 years ago
+Posted by Chowgene Koay almost 12 years ago

 I've reflected on the previous post on Pattern Languages and the book I'm currently reading, Holistic Management by Allan Savory.